Global Change - Graduate Level

 Examples of Questions

 Excellent starting point for topics are the AR4 reports from Working Groups I, II and III of the IPCC.
 Clicking on the "FULL REPORT" link under each Working Group's report accesses web pages listing individual chapters and downloadable copies of chapters.
-Another source of guidance is the U.S. Climate Change Science Plan.
+Another source of guidance is the U.S. Global Change Research Program.
 Note that sources like these are starting points for your work.
 Your paper should not be simply a re-write of the relevant AR4 report's section.
 In particular, you should strive to include work that has been published since the cut-off date (approx. mid-2007) for inclusion in the AR4.